Vitamin C: Skin aging research

 There is also ongoing research on topical application of vitamin C to prevent signs of skin aging.
 Human skin physiologically contains small amounts of vitamin C, which supports collagen synthesis, decreases collagen degradation, and assists in antioxidant protection against UV-induced photo-aging, including photocarcinogenesis.
 This knowledge is often used as a rationale for the marketing of vitamin C as a topical "serum" ingredient to prevent or treat facial skin aging, melasma (dark pigmented spots), and wrinkles; however, these claims are unsubstantiated and are not supported by research conducted so far; the supposed efficacy of topical treatment as opposed to oral intake is poorly understood.
-The purported mechanism on supposed benefit of topical vitamin C application to slow skin aging is that vitamin C functions as an antioxidant, neutralizing free radicals from sunlight exposure, air pollutants or normal metabolic processes.
+The purported mechanism on supposed benefit of topical vitamin C application to slow skin aging is that vitamin C is an antioxidant, neutralizing free radicals from sunlight exposure, air pollutants or normal metabolic processes.
 The clinical trial literature is characterized as insufficient to support health claims; one reason being put forward was that "All the studies used vitamin C in combination with other ingredients or therapeutic mechanisms, thereby complicating any specific conclusions regarding the efficacy of vitamin C."

 Pneumonia

-Further research is needed to determine if prophylactic vitamin C treatment is helpful for preventing or treating pneumonia.
+Whether prophylactic vitamin C treatment prevents or treats pneumonia has not been established by the trial evidence available.